Generalized Bethe expansions of superconformal indices: Bethe expansions

 (Isolated solutions are also sometimes called non-degenerate solutions.)
 Note that the choice of $\mathfrak{m}_{\underline{z}^*}$ in~\eqref{eq:BetheChoiceBM} was the assumption implicitly made in~\cite{Benini:2018mlo}.

 The Bethe equations~\eqref{eq:BAGeneral} can also have \textit{continuous} (i.e. non-isolated) Bethe solutions, which have the property:

 (Continuous solutions are also sometimes called degenerate solutions.)
-Because of the property~\eqref{eq:ContDef}, the formula~\eqref{eq:Jacobian} that applies to the isolated solutions does not apply to the continuous ones.
+Because of the property~\eqref{eq:ContDef}, the equality~\eqref{eq:BetheChoiceBM} with definition~\eqref{eq:Jacobian} that apply to the isolated solutions do not apply to the continuous ones.
 One of the goals of this paper is to understand how the continuous Bethe solutions contribute to the Bethe expansion and thus to the index.